 \section{Computational methods}

-For FeRh compound, density functional theory (DFT) calculations were performed using the Vienna \emph{ab initio} simulation package ({\tt VASP}). \cite{VASP1,VASP2} We used projector augmented waves (PAW) \cite{PAW,PAW2} and the PBE exchange-correlation functional \cite{PBE} with Vosko-Wilk-Nusair spin-polarization, \cite{VOSKOWN} combined with a modified Broyden method \cite{PRB38p12807y1988} for accelerated convergence.
+For FeRh compound, density functional theory (DFT) calculations were performed using the Vienna \emph{ab initio} simulation package ({\tt VASP}) \cite{VASP1,VASP2}.
+We used projector augmented waves (PAW) \cite{PAW,PAW2} and the PBE exchange-correlation functional \cite{PBE} with Vosko-Wilk-Nusair spin-polarization \cite{VOSKOWN}, combined with a modified Broyden method \cite{PRB38p12807y1988} for accelerated convergence.
 Brillouin zone integrations were performed on a Monkhorst-Pack mesh \cite{MonkhorstPack1976} with $\ge 50$ $k$-points per {\AA}$^{-1}$ with $\Gamma$ included.
 The plane-wave basis-set energy cutoff was increased to 334.9 eV (or 511.4 eV for augmentation charges) by the high-precision flag.
 During computing of the atomic forces, an additional (third) support grid was used for the evaluation of the augmentation charges.
-In non-stoichiometric cases, chemical disorder was addressed using either super\-cells or the coherent potential approximation (CPA), \cite{CPA2} implemented in the KKR code {\tt MECCA}. \cite{MECCA} Components of the {\tt TTK} toolkit \cite{PRL92p255702y2004} were used to prepare the super\-cells.